ansible-collections/community.mysql/CONTRIBUTING.md

 ```bash
 git clone https://github.com/ansible/ansible.git
 ```

+Instead of installing ansible-core from source, you can also work with an already existing installation of Ansible, ansible-base or ansible-core.
+Simply skip steps 2 and 3 in that case.

 3. Go to the cloned repository and prepare the environment:
 ```bash
 cd ansible && source hacking/env-setup